PostHog/posthog.com/contents/docs/data/sessions.md

 ## How does PostHog define a session?

-We group incoming events into a single session until there's **no activity for more than 30 minutes**.
+We group incoming events from our [JavaScript Web library](/docs/libraries/js) into a single session until there's **no activity for more than 30 minutes**.
 Subsequent events are grouped into a new session.

 ### Common questions